Zorrorulz/ddpg_reinforcement_learning/REPORT.md

 WEIGHT_DECAY = 0        : L2 weight decay
 UPDATE_EVERY = 5

 In order to speed up learning , I used learning rate for actor as 1e-3 rather than 1e-4 for critic.
 Also, since I am collecting 20 SARS tuples for each step, I decide to increase the Tau from 1e-3 to 2e-3 to speed up convergence.
 Since, I increased Tau, I decided to add clipping gradient for critic by adding the line below as suggested in the benchmark implementation page.

 ```python
 torch.nn.utils.clip_grad_norm(self.critic_local.parameters(), 1)
 ```

-I also tried updating the network every 5 steps and did not see significant improvement in the results.
+I also tried updating the network every 5 steps and also tuning the weight decay.
+I did not see significant improvement in the results.

 I decided to tune the network by adding batch normalization and I  noticed little to none improvement in the learning of the agent.
+The above hyperparameters gave good results as can be seen in the results section below

 ### Ideas for Future Work: